dutoural/super-tic-tac-toe/README.md

 node server.js
 ```

-The connection between players is made thanks to [socket.io](https://socket.io/docs/) running on port 8000.
+The connection between players is made thanks to [socket.io](https://socket.io/docs/) running on port `$PORT`.
 So you will need to open your firewall to redirect request from this port on your server.

+For now, you will need to hardcode the IP address of your server in the client.js file.
+You can do that by searching `$IP_ADRESS:PORT` in the `main.0561b073.chunk.js` and replacing it by your own

 ## III- Options